Most Controversial Films

 Alex experienced an orgy dream of eating grapes while surrounded by half-naked, bare-breasted handmaidens (Jan Adair, Vivienne Chandler, Prudence Drage).
 That was all that was left to him, to feed his violent and sexual personality.

-In a second demonstration to the tune of Music for the Funeral of Queen Mary, he was tempted before a stage actress (Virginia Wetherell) - a half-nude woman wearing only bikini panties.
+In a second demonstration to the tune of Music for the Funeral of Queen Mary, Alex was tempted before a topless blonde stage actress (Virginia Wetherell) - a half-nude woman wearing only bikini panties.
 Eyes glazed and on his knees, Alex lustfully reached out for her breasts (filmed both from a low angle and an overhead shot to emphasize their firm ripeness).
 As he cupped his hands tantalizingly close to her pink-nippled, fleshy protuberances, his urge for sex instantly turned to an urge to vomit and he fell to the floor belching to his former passion.

 Alex (voice-over): She came towards me with the light like it was the like light of heavenly grace, and the first thing that flashed into my gulliver was that I'd like to have her right down there on the floor with the old in-out, real savage.
 But as quick as a shot came the sickness, like a detective that had been watching around the corner and now followed to make his arrest.
 (She bowed and curtsied to audience applause before exiting from the demonstration.)